shady-gang/shady/readme.md

     * Qualified value types (`uniform` or `varying`), type system can enforce uniformity for sensitive operations
     * Meta-instructions for conventional structured control flow (`if`, `match`, `loop`), no convergence annotations required
     * Experimental new dynamically structured control flow primitives (paper/writeup coming later)
 * Nodes are either nominal (top-level declarations, variables and basic blocks) or structural (everything else).
-Structural nodes are immutable and subject to hash-consing and folding ops during construction.
+Structural abs_map are immutable and subject to hash-consing and folding ops during construction.
 * Shady is written in standard C11 and requires few dependencies to build: CMake, JSON-C and the SPIRV-Headers.

-The grammar is defined in [grammar.json](include/shady/grammar.json), this file is used to define the various nodes in the IR, and generate much of the boilerplate code (node hashing, rewriting, visitors, ...).
+The grammar is defined in [grammar.json](include/shady/grammar.json), this file is used to define the various abs_map in the IR, and generate much of the boilerplate code (node hashing, rewriting, visitors, ...).
 Some finer concepts are expressed in [ir.h](include/shady/grammar.h) or even [type.h](src/shady/type.h).
 There is also a number of x-macros used as "rich" enums.

 ## Language syntax